-Officers funded under the CHP grant cannot provide contract law enforcement services to other agencies unless they will directly benefit the grantee's jurisdiction.
-For example, a sheriff's department cannot use a CHP-funded officer to provide contract law enforcement services to a neighboring county, but can use the CHP-funded officer to provide direct law enforcement services to towns within its own county.
+Officers funded under TRGP-Hiring cannot provide contract law enforcement services to other agencies unless they will directly benefit the grantee's jurisdiction.
+For example, your agency cannot use an officer funded under TRGP-Hiring to provide contract law enforcement services to a neighboring county, but can use the officer to provide direct law enforcement services to the population within your agency's own jurisdiction.